flatpak/flatpak.github.io/source/apps.html.haml.markdown

   ## <a name="skype"></a>Skype

   Builds of the alpha version of the [Skype](https://skype.com/) desktop client are being made available by Alex Larsson.
-To install, run:

   <pre>
   <span class="unselectable">$ </span>flatpak install --from https://s3.amazonaws.com/alexlarsson/skype-repo/skype.flatpakref